 Prairie dragons never grow any larger than any prairie dog.

 It is true that prairie dragons are the same size as prairie dogs.
 That’s only natural since prairie dragons have evolved from the interbreeding of arctic dragons and prairie dogs.
 However, prairie dragons continue to possess many arctic dragon abilities.
 Arctic dragons grow considerably when they sleep.
 When they awaken, they often find their wings trapped in the cavern.
-In order to fly out of the suddenly smaller cavern, the arctic dragon shrinks until he is able to maneuver out of the cavern.
+In order to fly out of the suddenly smaller cavern, the arctic dragon shrinks until he is able to manoeuvre out of the cavern.
 Similarly, prairie dragons shrink and grow whenever necessary.
 Rare is the time that prairie dragons grow; they do not see the need to make themselves big now that they live in the underground prairie tunnel homes.[Go to top]

 If you look us, please watch from a distance.
 Although we speak with as many creatures of the world as possible, we are rather shy.
 We prefer to approach others than to be approached; that stems from having evolved from prairie dogs.
 Please do not attempt to attack us either.
 We are peaceful creatures, but will attack if threatened.[Go to top]